qouteall/imm_ptl_wiki_copy/Commands-Reference.md

 ## Miscellaneous Commands

-Can be used by creative mode players or permission 2 ones.
+Can be used by creative mode players and permission 2 ones.

 #### `/portal tpme <dimension> <x> <y> <z>`